schitresh/computer_science/operating_system/1_introduction.md

   - Bootloader is pulled into memory and started
   - Bootloader loads OS in memory
 - Kernel
-  - OS starts running and initialises hardware drivers, and then launches kernel
+  - OS starts running and initializes hardware drivers, and then launches kernel
   - Kernel starts the init system
 - Init
   - Determines the run-level of the system (single user, multi user with network, without network, etc)